bndnio/concurrency-mini-problems/README.md

 For each problem, I wrote two or more implementations.
 These either implemented solutions in a different fashion in the same language, or a similar fashion in a different language.
+The performance is then evaluated using a performance tool for that language and comparing runtime and memory usage across the implementations with a fixed input size and similar execution order (e.g. H and O atom functions are called in a similar order).

 For solutions in GoLang, I use a tool called `pprof`.
 It allowed me to collect cpu and memory resource information about the go program.